Ipstenu/genericond/readme.txt

 Not at this time.

-= What are all the codes to use? =
+= What are all the icon names? =

-If you're like me, you forget this alllll the time.
-On your WP dashboard, go to Apperance -> Genericon'd.
-The page there will show you everything you need to know about using Genericons, complete with clicky-copy-pasta links.
+On your WP dashboard, go to Appearance -> Genericon'd.
+The page there will list all the icons and their file names.

 = Can I add it to menus? =

-Yes!
-If you use CSS classes, you can apply a class like this:  `genericon genericon-facebook` You may need to jigger about with css to make the layout perfect.

-If you want to put an icon AND text, you have two options.
-One is to use pure CSS ala <a href="http://justintadlock.com/archives/2013/08/14/social-nav-menus-part-2">Justin Tadlock's implementation</a>, and the other is to just add in the menu text like this: `<i class="genericond genericon genericon-facebook"></i>`

-= When I exported and imported my content, the menu code didn't come with.
-What up? =

-Yeah, Apparently it doesn't export/import right.
-I don't know why.
-I'm working on it, and a way to put shortcodes in menus, but patches are welcome.
+No. You can't add shortcodes to menus at this time.
+There used to be a workaround with using the `icon` code, but since we're not using Font Icons anymore, you can't anymore.

 = How do I change colors? =

-The power of CSS!
-If you want to change the color to red for all genericons, add `.genericon {color:red;}` to your theme's CSS.
-If you just want Twitter to be blue, add `.genericon-twitter {color:blue;}` and so on and so forth.
-Colors are based on font, you see.
+Using CSS with SVGs is weird.
+Instead of something like `.genericon {color:red;}` you'll have to use the `fill` parameter.
+For example, if you just want Twitter to be blue, add `svg.social-logos-twitter {fill:blue;}` and so on and so forth.

+= Why are some icons using `genericons` and others use `social-logos`? =

+Because in version 4.0, Genericons dropped support for all social media logos.
+Since I didn't want to leave everyone out in the cold, I pulled in the Social Logos icon set.

 = Okay, but I want to change color in just this one use... =